East Devon Militia: Second Boer War

 With the bulk of the Regular Army serving in South Africa during the Second Boer War, the Militia were called out.
 The 4th Battalion was embodied from 11 May 1900 to 16 July 1901, serving in the garrison of the Channel Isles.

-A number of officers who served in the battalion in subsequent years had seen active service in the Boer War, including the CO, Lt-Col the Hon E.A.
-Palk, and Capt William Edwards, who had won a Distinguished Service Order (DSO) in the Ashanti War before serving with the South African Constabulary.
+A number of officers who served in the battalion in subsequent years had seen active service in the Boer War, including the CO, Lt-Col the Hon E. A. Palk, and Capt William Edwards, who had won a Distinguished Service Order (DSO) in the Ashanti War before serving with the South African Constabulary.

 Special Reserve

 After the Boer War, the future of the Militia was called into question.
 There were moves to reform the Auxiliary Forces (Militia, Yeomanry and Volunteers) to take their place in the six Army Corps proposed by St John Brodrick as Secretary of State for War.
 However, little of Brodrick's scheme was carried out.
-Under the sweeping Haldane Reforms of 1908, the Militia was replaced by the Special Reserve, a semi-professional force whose role was to provide reinforcement drafts for Regular units serving overseas in wartime (similar to the Militia Reserve of 1867).
+Under the sweeping Haldane Reforms of 1908, the Militia was replaced by the Special Reserve (SR), a semi-professional force whose role was to provide reinforcement drafts for Regular units serving overseas in wartime (similar to the Militia Reserve of 1867).

 Under these changes, the 3rd (2nd Devon Militia) Battalion was disbanded, and the 4th (1st Devon Militia) became the 3rd (Reserve) Battalion, Devonshire Regiment on 1 April 1908.
 The reformed battalion also had a cadet company at Dartmouth.

-World War I and after
+3rd (Reserve) Battalion

 When World War I broke out on 4 August 1914 the battalion was embodied at Exeter and moved to its war station at Plymouth on 8 August.
 It returned to Exeter on 28 August to fulfil its role of organising drafts of Special Reservists and returning Regular reservists for the 1st Battalion serving with the British Expeditionary Force.
 The battalion was soon overwhelmed by returning reservists and recruits flocking to enlist, and by the end of September 1914 it was three times its establishment strength.
 In May 1915 it moved to Devonport where it formed part of the Plymouth Garrison for the rest of the war, but its primary role was to train reinforcement drafts for the battalions serving overseas.
 In the course of the war the 3rd Devons trained and despatched 750 officers and over 13,000 other ranks.
-After the war, the remaining personnel were drafted to the 1st Battalion on 1 August 1919 and the 3rd Battalion was disembodied on 9 August.
+After the war, the battalion moved to Rugeley Camp in 1919.
+The remaining personnel were drafted to the 1st Battalion on 1 August 1919 and the 3rd Battalion was disembodied on 9 August.